‘DWTS’ Fans Get Goosebumps Over Johnny Weir’s Stunning Contemporary Performance

 Fans of the series applauded the athlete for a stunning showcase of movement.

 “That was my favorite of the night!!
-Goosebumps,” penned one follower.
+Goosebumps,” penned one follower in the comments section of the post.

 “Yesss!!!
 I loved the performance and the quality of his dancing it was immaculate,” wrote a second fan.

 “That was absolutely beautiful!
 You really looked like you were in your element.
-Well deserved 10’s!” remarked a third Instagram user in the comments section of the post.
+Well deserved 10’s!” remarked a third Instagram user.

 “Love to watch you dance Johnny Weir.
-Love how confident you are being YOU!” applauded a fourth fan of the celebrity’s conviction.
+Love how confident you are being YOU!” applauded a fourth fan.